-Broadcast journalist Judy Woodruff is the anchor and managing editor of the PBS NewsHour.
+Broadcast journalist Judy Woodruff is anchor and managing editor of the PBS NewsHour.
 She has covered politics and other news for more than four decades at NBC, CNN and PBS.
-At PBS from 1983 to 1993, she was the chief Washington correspondent for the MacNeil/Lehrer NewsHour.
-From 1984 – 1990, she also anchored PBS’ award-winning documentary series, “Frontline with Judy Woodruff."
-Moving to CNN in 1993, she served as anchor and senior correspondent for 12 years; among other duties, she anchored the weekday program "Inside Politics."
-She returned to the NewsHour in 2007, and in 2013, she and the late Gwen Ifill were named the first two women to co-anchor a national news broadcast.
-After Ifill’s death, Woodruff was named sole anchor.
-In 2011, Judy was the anchor and reporter for the PBS documentary "Nancy Reagan: The Role of a Lifetime."
-And in 2007, she completed an extensive project on the views of young Americans, titled "Generation Next: Speak Up.
-Be Heard."
-Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR, in USA Today and on Yahoo News.
-From 2006 – 2013, Judy anchored a monthly program for Bloomberg Television, "Conversations with Judy Woodruff."
-At NBC News, Woodruff was White House correspondent from 1977 to 1982.
+From 1984 to 1990 she anchored PBS’ award-winning documentary series, “Frontline with Judy Woodruff.”
+After moving to CNN in 1993, she served as an anchor and senior correspondent.
+She returned to the NewsHour and in 2013, she and the late Gwen Ifill were named the first two women to co-anchor a national news broadcast.
+After Ifill’s death, Woodruff was named sole anchor in 2018.
+Judy is a founding co-chair of the IWMF.
+She serves on several boards is the recipient of more than 25 honorary degrees and numerous awards.